0. What Changed from v1

 Ownership:

-• One feature owns its services.
+• One feature owns its api.ts.
+Only its own model.ts calls it.

 9. Queries & Mutations (React Query)